ReubenBond/orleans/README.md

 Orleans is compatible with .NET Standard 2.0 and above, running on Windows, Linux, and macOS.

-## Scenarios

-Orleans has been used in production since late 2011. **LIST KEY PRODUCTION USERS**

-General overview of scenarios.
-Context-oriented compute.
-Systems which can be decomposed into fine-grained units.
-Low-latency/interactive/near-real-time workloads (fraud prevention).
-Batch processing workloads.
-Dynamic graph relationships.

-* User profile/inventory/commerce - eg monetization << generalize this.
-Entity management systems such as user profiles, inventory, online commerce.
-* IoT -variation of above. large streams of data from many devices. graph relationships
-* Control Systems - eg thunderhead
-* Game services - low latency, high scalability, variable load
-* Stream Processing - eg playstream/maelstrom/halo?
-* Anomaly Detection - Time-series Analysis, context, activity, etc

-**LIST OF TYPICAL SCENARIOS**

-**DISCUSS ANTI-PATTERNS / poor fit cases**

 ## Features

-### Reminders &amp; Timers

-Reminders application code to reliably schedule future operations.
-Reminders are therefore persistent and they are scoped to a given grain.
-Timers are the non-durable counterpart to reminders and can be used for high-frequency events which do not need reliability.

 ### Persistence

 Orleans provides a simple persistence model which ensures that state is available to a grain before requests are processed and that consistency is maintained.
 Grains can have multiple named persistent states, for example, one called "profile" for a user's profile and one called "inventory" for their inventory.
 This state can be stored in any storage system.
 For example, profile data may be stored in one database and inventory in another.
 For more advanced scenarios, grains can also interact directly with a database.
 While a grain is running, this state is kept in memory so that read requests can be served without accessing storage.
 When the grain updates its state, a `state.WriteStateAsync()` call ensures that the backing store is updated for durability and consistency.

 ### Distributed ACID Transactions